raulonlab/chatnerds/README.md

 │                       and documents                                             │
 │ remove                Remove an existing nerd                                   │ │ rename                Rename an existing nerd                                   │ │ activate              Activate a nerd.
-All subsequent commands like chat,       │ │                       study, etc. will use the active nerd's sources and        │ │                       documents.                                                │ │ list                  List all available nerds                                  │ │ download-sources      Download audio files (.mp3) of youtube and podcast        │ │                       sources                                                   │
+All subsequent commands like study,      │ │                       chat, etc. will use the active nerd configuration and     │ │                       source documents.                                         │ │ list                  List all available nerds                                  │ │ download-sources      Download audio files (.mp3) of youtube and podcast        │ │                       sources                                                   │